onearth00/RoboND-Follow-me/REAdME.md

     l4 = decoder_block(l3,l1,64)
     x = decoder_block(l4,inputs,32) # Add the same number of Decoder Blocks as the number of Encoder Blocks
     ```
+- skip connections
+Skip connections allow the network to retain information from prior layers that were lost in subsequent convolution layers.
+Skip layers use the output of one layer as the input to another layer.
+By using information from multiple image sizes, the model retains more information through the layers and is therefore able to make more precise segmentation decisions.

 ## Training parameters <!-- omit in toc -->